bdvllrs/ETH-NLU-2018-Story-Cloze/readme.md

 But main difference is that we use sentence embedding.

 To plot losses (4 losses : 1/ all 2/autoencoder 3/cross 4/adversial), np arrays will be saved very 20 batches
-and accuracy test np arrays will be saved every 5 batches.
+and accuracy test np arrays will be saved every 5 batches at the end of an epoch (accuracy_test.npy).

-Every 5 epochs, model will be saved.
+An accuracy validation is also written every 60 batches on 20 batches Every epoch, model will be save.

+10 min for 20 batches.

 ```json
 {